grapl-security/grapl/src/rust/plugin-execution-sidecar/README.md

-# plugin-executor
+# plugin-execution-sidecar

 This is a home for shared code between an analyzer-execution-sidecar and a generator-execution-sidecar, as well as an entry-point for those two services.

 The gist of a generator-execution-sidecar is this: